You Don’t Have to Live with the Pain Caused by

 We can help.

-At Pain Management Specialists of New York, we concentrate our practice exclusively on helping patients minimize and manage all types of pain, including any type of pain associated with or cause by a pinched nerve.
-Dr. Ari Lerner, our lead pain management specialist, has effectively treated patients with all types of pain for more than 15 years, including people suffering from all types of radiculopathy.
-Dr. Lerner has board certifications in both pain management and anesthesiology from the American Board of Anesthesiology.
+At Pain Management Specialists of New York, our practice is dedicated exclusively to helping patients reduce and manage all types of pain—including pain associated with or caused by a pinched nerve.
+Dr. Ari Lerner, our lead pain management specialist, has been successfully treating patients for decades, including those suffering from various forms of radiculopathy.
+He is board-certified in both Pain Management and Anesthesiology by the American Board of Anesthesiology.

-What Are the Most Frequent Causes of a Pinched Nerve?
+What Are the Most Common Causes of a Pinched Nerve?

 Traumatic Injury

-The impact of a car accident, a slip and fall, or a sports accident can put pressure on a nerve.
+The impact of a car or work accident, a slip and fall, or a sports accident can put pressure on a nerve..

 Spinal Stenosis